 Non-parenting women who are at least 25 years old and experiencing homelessness are an underserved population with relatively few services available to them.
 Often, women with children in their care receive housing priority.

-In partnership with other programs in the area, our Housing Transitions Program is able to offer drop-in services, housing assistance, and employment coaching.
+In partnership with other programs in the area, our Housing Transitions Program is able to offer drop-in services, and housing assistance.

 Drop-In Services